 A software file is a text file that can be read with any text editor.
 It contains blocks of data separated by an empty line.
-Each block of data starts with the block start address, followed by the block data values ordered in ascending order at consecutive addresses: first data value - what to write in drive EEPROM memory at block start address, second data - what to write at block start address + 1, third data - what to write at block start address +2 etc. All data are hexadecimal 16- bit values (maximum 4 hexadecimal digits).
+Each block of data starts with the block start address, followed by the block data values ordered in ascending order at consecutive addresses: first data value - what to write in drive EEPROM memory at block start address, second data - what to write at block start address +2 etc. All data are hexadecimal 16- bit values (maximum 4 hexadecimal digits).
 Each line contains a single data value.
 When less than 4 hexadecimal digits are shown, the value must be right justified.
 For example, 92 is 0x0092.